 ArtPlace is currently partnering with NeighborWorks America on a series of activities to support and equip affordable housing and community development practitioners as they integrate arts and culture strategies into their work.
 This partnership builds on NeighborWorks America’s emerging focus on and commitment to creative community development.
 NeighborWorks America sees arts-based strategies as a key component of creating and preserving inclusive communities that foster equitable opportunity for all residents.

 Collaboratively designed peer learning visits will be hosted by organizations around the country that successfully utilize arts and culture strategies in their housing and community development work.
-Topics explored in the learning visits, combined with research and analysis completed to date, will inform the development of a series of resources for the field — including a new course on creative placemaking and housing to be launched at the NeighborWorks Training Institute (NTI) in Washington, DC, in December.
+Topics explored in the learning visits, combined with research and analysis completed to date, will inform the development of a series of resources for the field — including a new course on creative placemaking and housing to be launched at the NeighborWorks Training Institute (NTI) in Pittsburgh, PA in December 2018.

 Beginning in September 2015, ArtPlace commissioned independent researcher Danya Sherman to lead an exploration of the intersection of arts, culture, and housing outcomes – focused specifically on work within the housing sector that seeks to build and maintain high quality housing affordable to low-and moderate-income individuals.
 Sherman’s research was conducted primarily through a literature review, an analysis of philanthropic and federal grants to creative placemaking practitioners and other projects that operate at the intersection of arts and housing, and long-form qualitative interviews with over two dozen practitioners and thought leaders around the country.